Ron Pember: Later career

 After the end of Secret Army, he appeared in the character of Poggio in a British television film of John Ford's 'Tis Pity She's A Whore (1980), and in the same year directed a British touring production of The Merchant of Venice.

 In 1981, Pember rejoined the National Theatre.
-Theatricalia lists 24 as the total number of roles he had played for the company at the Old Vic, Studio and South Bank by the time of his last in 1988.
+The Theatricalia website lists a total of 24 roles that he had played for the company at the Old Vic, Studio and South Bank by the time of his last in 1988.

-In 1983, he appeared briefly in the role of Baz, the unenthusiastic Chairman of the Tenants' Association in the BBC sitcom Only Fools and Horses, in an episode entitled "Homesick".
+In 1983, he appeared briefly in the role of Baz, the unenthusiastic Chairman of the Tenants' Association in the BBC sitcom Only Fools and Horses, in an episode titled "Homesick".
 He subsequently performed in a British television series dramatizing H.G.
 Wells' The Invisible Man (1984) as the character George Hall.

-He continued to work in cinema productions, appearing in the role of Dobbs in the period-comedy pastiche cinema film Bullshot (1983), and as a Ferryman in Ordeal by Innocence (1985).
+He continued to work in cinema, appearing in the role of Dobbs in the period-comedy pastiche film Bullshot (1983) and as a ferryman in Ordeal by Innocence (1985).

 In 1985, he played the role of Seedle in the Doctor Who radio drama Slipback, alongside Valentine Dyall, and the next year appeared in an episode of the BBC Jersey based crime drama series Bergerac entitled Fires in the Fall.
+He also appeared with Maggie Ollerenshaw in the 1985 tragi-comic spoof documentary 'Swim The Channel' in Victoria Wood As Seen On TV as parents who forget they have any children.

-In 1987 Pember began playing the role of Dennis Timson in the legal drama series Rumpole of the Bailey, which he continued with for the next 6 years until his retirement from acting.
-Along with working in Rumpole of the Bailey in the late 1980s-early 1990s he ended his career working as a cast member in several television drama and comedy series: Red Dwarf (1988), High Street Blues (1989), Bluebirds (1989), and All Good Things (1991).
+In 1987 Pember began playing the role of Dennis Timson in the legal drama series Rumpole of the Bailey, which he continued with for the next five years until his retirement from acting.
+Along with working in Rumpole of the Bailey in the late 1980s and early 1990s, he ended his career working as a cast member in several television drama and comedy series: Red Dwarf (1988), High Street Blues (1989), Bluebirds (1989), and All Good Things (1991).

 His final appearances were his role in Rumpole of the Bailey (1992), and as Joe Bilger in a BBC television drama series entitled Look at It This Way (1992).